- It is a very popular chat app for gamers, but it seems like sometimes Discord won't update.

 - Launch the Discord app and try to install the update.
 Or simply download the latest version from the official website.

 - Press on the Windows + R keys.

-- In the Run dialogue box, type %LocalAppData% and hit Enter.
+- In the Run dialogue box, type %LocalAppData% and hit the Enter key.

-- Look for Discord folder.
-Right-click on the Discord folder and select Delete.
+- Look for Discord folder, then right-click on it and select Delete.